-I am available for appointments with adults in Newport (south east Wales).
-I also work at TIME Counselling and Wellbeing Centre in Risca, where my practice includes work with young people.
+I am an HCPC registered Art Psychotherapist in Newport, south east Wales.
+Available for in person appointments with adults at my studio/therapy space near the the city center.
+Also at TIME Counselling and Wellbeing Centre in Risca, where my practice includes work with young people.
 You will find images of the therapy spaces further down this page.